-Bria Homes, Inc. is a corporation duly organized and existing under the laws of the Republic of the Philippines.
+As for its residential development business, operating under Bria Homes, is a corporation duly organized and existing under the laws of the Republic of the Philippines.
 The primary purpose of Bria is to acquire, own, use, improve, develop, subdivide, sell, mortgage, engage, lease, develop, and hold for investment or otherwise improve, manage, or dispose of real estate of all kinds including buildings, houses, apartments, and other structures of whatever kind.
-Bria is principally engaged in the mass housing business with housing projects located around the country.
+Bria is principally engaged in the mass housing business with housing projects located in over 20 of the most progressive cities and municipalities around the country.

 Bria Homes, Inc. is the fastest growing mass housing developer in the Philippines.
 It caters to ordinary Filipinos who dreams of having high quality and affordable homes.
 Bria established its national footprint by continuously growing and making quality projects.
-To date, Bria, has a total of 30 developments across some of the country's most progressive cities and municipalities nationwide.
+To date, Bria, has over 50 projects and developments around the country.